 You can also make a claim in the event that you've lost a loved one due to an incident whilst they were in service.
 Guidelines state that those eligible would be "someone with whom you are cohabiting in an exclusive and substantial relationship, with financial and wider dependence".
-If you're unsure whether or not you can make a claim, contact our military experts on freephone who will advise you if you're eligible.

 What type of injuries can you claim AFCS for?

 If you're taking part in military activities such as training or organised sports, and suffer any injury or illness, whether a minor condition, a more serious condition or a mental condition, you can make an Armed Forces Compensation Scheme claim.
 The seriousness of the condition will obviously depend on the amount of compensation you'll be achieve.